Day of the Tentacle: Remastered

 Day of the Tentacle Remastered retains its two-dimensional cartoon-style art, redrawn at a higher resolution for modern computers.
 The high resolution character art was updated by a team led by Yujin Keim with the consultation of Ahern and Chan.
 Keim's team used many of the original sketches of characters and assets from the two and emulated their style with improvements for modern graphics systems.
 Matt Hansen worked on recreating the background assets in high resolution.
 As with the Grim Fandango remaster, the player can switch back and forth between the original graphics and the high-resolution version.
 The game includes a more streamlined interaction menu, a command wheel akin to the approach used in Broken Age, but the player can opt to switch back to the original interface.
 The game's soundtrack has been redone within MIDI adapted to work with the iMUSE system.
 There is an option to listen to commentary from the original creators, including Schafer, Grossman, Chan, McConnell, Ahern, and Bajakian.
+There is also an option to see some of the original sketches made for the game, alongside the final graphics from the game itself.

 The remaster contains the fully playable version of the original Maniac Mansion, though no enhancements have been made to that game-within-a-game.

 Day of the Tentacle Remastered has received positive reviews, with the PC version having an aggregate review score of 87/100 tallied by Metacritic.
 Reviewers generally praised the game as having not lost its charm since its initial release, but found some aspects of the remastering to be lackluster.
 Richard Corbett for Eurogamer found the game "every bit as well crafted now as it was in 1993", but found the processes used to provide high-definition graphics from the original 16-bit graphics to making some of the required shortcuts taken in 1993 for graphics, such as background dithering and low animation framerates, more obvious on modern hardware.
 IGN's Jared Petty also found the remastered to still be enjoyable, and found the improvement on the graphics to be "glorious", but worried that the lack of a hint system, as was added in The Secret of Monkey Island remastered version, would put off new players to the game.
 Bob Mackey for USgamer found that while past remastered adventure games have highlighted how much has changed in gamers' expectations since the heyday of adventure games in the 1990s, Day of the Tentacle Remastered "rises above these issues to become absolutely timeless".